Trimethoprim/sulfamethoxazole: Pregnancy and breast feeding

 Its use during pregnancy is contraindicated, although it has been placed in Australian pregnancy category C. Its use during the first trimester (during organogenesis) and 12 weeks prior to pregnancy has been associated with an increased risk of congenital malformations, especially malformations associated with maternal folic acid deficiency (which is most likely related to the mechanism of action of co-trimoxazole) such as neural tube defects such as spina bifida, cardiovascular malformations (e.g. Ebstein's anomaly), urinary tract defects, oral clefts, and club foot in epidemiological studies.
 Its use later on during pregnancy also increases the risk of preterm labour (odds ratio: 1.51) and low birth weight (odds ratio: 1.67).
 Animal studies have yielded similarly discouraging results.

 It appears to be safe for use during breastfeeding as long as the baby is healthy.

 Infants

 Its use in those less than 2 months of age is not recommended due to the risk of adverse side effects.

 Adverse effects

 Common side effects include nausea, vomiting, rash, and diarrhea.
 Severe allergic reactions and Clostridioides difficile infection may occasionally occur.
 Its use in pregnancy is not recommended.
 It appears to be safe for use during breastfeeding as long as the baby is healthy.

+A recent study supported previous case reports that the treatment of teens or young adults with trimethoprim/sulfamethoxazole can cause serious adverse results.
+The study found that the 30-day risk of developing potentially lethal respiratory failure in patients aged 10 to 25 years who were treated with trimethoprim/sulfamethoxazole was significantly higher than those in this age group who were treated with either amoxicillin or a cephalosporin.
+These findings supported the FDA warning on using trimethoprim/sulfamethoxazole.
+Overall, the study suggested that this risk of respiratory failure should be carefully weighed against the benefits of using this trimethoprim/sulfamethoxazole drug combination in individuals 10 to 25 years old.